Matt4llan/Elastic-SIEM/README.md

 ## Objective

-Developing My First Dashboard & Visualization on Elastic For Failed Logon Attempts
+Developing my first dashboard & visualization on Elastic for all failed logon attempts specifically set up to show the Username, Machine ID, Logon Type & Number of records.
+I will be adding aditional filters as i go to filter out certain users as a test.

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Creating new dashboards and visuals.
+- Editing of existing dashboards.
+- The use of filters.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.